 hlr lookup

-The HLR lookup refers to retrieving a mobile subscriber’s status and other information.
-A lookup application must do so by sending a request message over SS7 to the Home Location Register (HLR) with a mobile number (MSISDN).
+The HLR lookup refers to retrieving a mobile subscriber’s status and other information from telecome network.
+A lookup application must send a request message over SS7 to the Home Location Register (HLR) with a mobile number (MSISDN).
 It’s also known as a reverse phone number lookup.
 An MSISDN, or Mobile Station International Subscriber Directory Number, is a sequence of digits that make up a mobile number.

-Status, roaming, and subscriber identity are all included in a successful lookup result.
+A successful lookup response includes status, roaming, and subscriber main identity.
 The visiting MSC, status (Active or Inactive), and subscribe information (IMSI) are all included in the roaming details.

-IMSI is static information that represents a subscriber’s global identity, whereas MSC number is dynamic information that changes as a subscriber moves from one location to another.
+IMSI is static information representing a subscriber’s global identity, whereas MSC number is dynamic information that changes as a subscriber moves from one location to another.
 Because the MSC number has a country code and an area code, visiting MSC provides an approximate location of a subscriber.
-Each geographical location is assigned an area code by an operator.
+An operator assigns each geographical location an area code.

 What are the Network Nodes involved in HLR lookup?

-BSC(2G): Base Station Controller, controls the BTS and allocates the radio resources for a Mobile device.
-The handovers between cells are controlled by a BSC.
+BSC(2G): The base Station Controller controls the BTS and allocates the radio resources for a Mobile device.
+A BSC handles the handovers between cells.
 The connection between BTS and BSC is a wired connection.
 A single BSC controls multiple BTS.

-VLR: Visitor Location Register, is the database in the roaming network.
-Which is mostly co-located with an MSC.
+VLR: Visitor Location Register is the database in the roaming network.
+Which is mainly co-located with an MSC.
 It maintains location and other services in the roaming network.
-When a subscriber moves to a new VLR, HLR removes the subscriber information from the previous VLR, by sending a cancel location.
+When a subscriber moves to a new VLR, HLR removes the subscriber information from the previous VLR by sending a cancel location.

-HLR: Home Location Register, is the database in-home (HPLMN) network of a mobile operator which controls the subscription of a mobile sim card.
+HLR: Home Location Register is a mobile operator’s database in-home (HPLMN) network that controls the subscription of a mobile sim card.
 When a person gets a new sim card, the details are provisioned in HLR.
 The primary key for a subscriber in the database is IMSI and MSISDN.
 The dynamic information keeps updating in HLR.

 NodeB: NodeB is in 3G.
 It has similar functionalities as BTS in the 2G network.